hotchk155/hotchk155.github.io/arpie/manual/index.md

 layout: default
 ---
 # Introducing ARPIE
-ARPIE is a monophonic MIDI arpeggiator based around open-source software and hardware.
-The Arduino-based firmware enables simple code customisation and repurposing by users.
-The hardware is designed for easy DIY assembly and customisation.
+ARPIE is a MIDI arpeggiator based around open-source software and hardware.
+The Arduino-based firmware allows maximum hackability and the hardware is designed for easy DIY assembly and customisation.

-Despite its simple construction and appearance, ARPIE is full featured with various chord arpeggiation and tempo synchronisation features, together with features to enable ARPIE to be used creatively without an attached MIDI keyboard.
+Despite its simple construction and appearance, ARPIE is full featured with various chord arpeggiation, tempo synchronisation and standalone features to enable ARPIE to be used creatively without an attached MIDI keyboard.

 A distinctive feature of ARPIE is the minimal control surface.
 While this has only simple LEDs for visual feedback, it is simple to use once you get familiar with it.
-This manual is designed to provide a handy guide to using supplied ARPIE firmware and standard hardware.
-However it is not the full set of documentation available.
-For information on troubleshooting, building, customising etc., as well as firmware updates, source code and hardware files please see https://github.com/hotchk155/arpie

 # Quick Start

 I know you just want to get started...
 So connect up your MIDI keyboard to MIDI in, and a sound module to MIDI out.
 Switch on the ARPIE.. after a short delay (1-2 seconds) the 16 blue data display LEDs should light and the CLK LED should start blinking.

 Hold down a chord on the MIDI keyboard.
 The RX LED should blink as notes are received, and the TX LED should blink rapidly as notes are sent.
 Press the HOLD button once, the HOLD LED should illuminate.
 Now when you play a chord, the Arpeggiator continues to play after you have released the keys.